scarrobu/redamp-assignment/README.md

 This download the data, create database file (initial is sqlite named "malicious_IOC.db" in my_app/ directory).
 Engine can be changed on file create_db.py on line 30.
 I tested posgres with my PGAdmin.

+### Notes
+Second branch named over-time existt in this repository.
+On this branch i have code that i worked on after submiting code in master branch.
+Added few error handling, file ans folder exist checks or change code to achieve high pylint score